kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 ##### ResourceSlice

 For each node, one or more ResourceSlice objects get created.
-The kubelet publishes them with the node as the owner, so they get deleted when a node goes down and then gets removed.
+The drivers on a node publish them with the node as the owner, so they get deleted when a node goes down and then gets removed.

 All list types are atomic because that makes tracking the owner for server-side-apply (SSA) simpler.
-Patching individual list elements is not needed and there is a single owner (kubelet).
+Patching individual list elements is not needed and there is a single owner.

 ```go
 // ResourceSlice provides information about available